Dian01811/Dian01811.GitHub.io/index.md

 <strong>May 3, 2023: Ji was awarded a [MSA grant in Mineralogy-Petrology Research](https://msaweb.org/mineralogy-petrology-grant/)!</strong>

-<strong>Mar 15, 2023: In the PhD program application, Ji received offers from all applied programs</strong>, which were Caltech, University of Chicago, University of Michigan, Rice University, UT Austin, and University of Minnesota!
+<strong>Mar 15, 2023: In the PhD program application, Ji received offers of admission from all applied programs</strong>, which were Caltech, University of Chicago, University of Michigan, Rice University, UT Austin, and University of Minnesota!

 <strong>Mar 13, 2023: [Ji gave a talk presentation on apatite-melt trace element partitioning at the Lunar and Planetary Science Conference](https://www.hou.usra.edu/meetings/lpsc2023/pdf/1255.pdf).</strong>